Skip to content

 Result of a learner update step.

-Attributes: state: Updated learner state prediction: Prediction made before update error: Prediction error metrics: Array of metrics [squared_error, error, ...]
+Attributes: state: Updated learner state prediction: Prediction made before update error: Prediction error metrics: Array of metrics -- shape (3,) without normalizer, (4,) with normalizer

-Result of a normalized learner update step.
+Result of an MLP learner update step.

-Linear function approximator with pluggable optimizer.
+Linear function approximator with pluggable optimizer and optional normalizer.

 Computes predictions as: y = w @ x + b